slamora/brackets-wiki/Pull-Request-Process.md

 "Is this something we want in Brackets?" can be a tough question and very much depends on the specific pull request.
 We have generally preferred for new features to start life as extensions, but that's not always possible and some things definitely do belong in core.
 If we see patterns of things we don't want to see in Brackets core, we'll add them here.

+## Translations

+Generally speaking, translations should be quick to triage.
+Our review process for translations is generally simple: find another person in the Brackets community that speaks the language and can verify that the translation is a good one.

 ## Daily Pull Request Report

 To glue this process together, we'll have a daily report emailed to the Brackets committers that highlights overdue pull requests:

-1. PRs that have not started triage in a week
+1. PRs that have not started triage in 8 days
-2. PRs that have not started review within a week of Triage Complete
+2. PRs that have not started review within 8 days of Triage Complete
-3. PRs that have been waiting for a response from the assignee for a week
+3. PRs that have been waiting for a response from the assignee for 8 days
-4. PRs that have been waiting for a response from the contributor for a week
+4. PRs that have been waiting for a response from the contributor for 8 days

 In addition to overdue PRs, the report will also list "available PRs" which are requests are not assigned.